rcarrata/rcarrata.github.io/_posts/2020-05-26-ingress-routing-service-mesh.md

 comments: true
 ---

-What is the ingress routing in Service Mesh and what components are involved?
+How configure ingress routing in Service Mesh and what components are involved?
 And which are the main differences between Openshift Routes and Ingress routing in Service Mesh?

 Let's Mesh in!!